DEI Committee

 Alison White (She/Her)

-Alison’s program and research areas include (1) youth empowerment, (2) youth health promotion, (3) diversity, equity, and inclusion, and (4) organizational change.
-As WSU Extension faculty, Alison prioritizes community-based programming tailored to local needs with a primary focus on Yakima and Kittitas counties.
-She enjoys creating and facilitating programming that explores art, design, biology, and ecology through lens of equity aimed at real-world issues to empower youth in learning about themselves and the world around them.
+Alison’s program and research areas include (1) youth empowerment, (2) diversity, equity, and inclusion, (3) arts-integrated STEM, and (4) organizational change.
+As WSU Extension faculty, Alison prioritizes community-based programming tailored to local needs, primarily focusing on Yakima and Kittitas counties.
+She enjoys creating and facilitating programming that explores art, design, ecology, and leadership through an equity lens aimed at real-world issues to empower youth in learning about themselves and the world around them.
 Alison serves as co-chair of the National 4-H LGBTQ+ Youth & Community Champion Group, co-lead of the National Extension LGBTQIA+ Affinity Group, chair of the WA State 4-H Equity & Inclusion Committee, and faculty advisor to the WA State 4-H Teen Equity & Inclusion Task Force.

 Georgine Yorgey